dayongkr/react-framework-scratch/README.md

 # react-framework-scratch

 A simple React framework for understanding how to build a React framework from scratch.
-And I also want to build it has better performance than Next.js.
+And I also want to build it has a good readability for everyone to understand how react framework works.

-> Next.js is the most convenient React framework, but it is getting slower as the project grows.
-So I want to build a React framework that is faster than Next.js.

 It will support the following features: